When is the Festival?

 Why aren't the mugs made of glass?

-Portland Parks Bureau and the Portland Police no longer allow glass in Portland parks.
+Portland Parks Bureau and the Portland Police do not allow glass in Portland parks.

 Does the OBF accept credit cards or checks?